-Mario Centeno: Eurogroup picks Southern head
+Centeno: Eurogroup picks Southern head

 By Eric Maurice